AhmedMorsy95/Go-Hard-or-Go-Home/Sliding Window Maximum/readme.md

 let's simulate the first 3 insertions
 1. [(1,0)]
-2. 1 is smaller than 3 so removes it [(3,1)]
+2. 1 is smaller than 3 so remove it [(3,1)]
 3. 3 is bigger, so just insert it at the back, [(3,1), (-1,2)]

 ### Finding the max

-If we keep on inserting, then after a couple of iteration we will get a wrong answer.
+If we keep on inserting, then after a couple of iterations we will get a wrong answer.

 **Why**